aalto-ui/VSGUI10K/README.md

 # VSGUI10K

-This repository accompanies the paper "Understanding Visual Search in Graphical User Interfaces" published in International Journal of Human-Computer Studies (March, 2025).
+This repository accompanies the paper "Understanding Visual Search in Graphical User Interfaces" published in International Journal of Human-Computer Studies (March, 2025), licensed under CC BY 4.0 (https://creativecommons.org/licenses/by/4.0/).

 ## What's in this repository?